UArizona remembers slain student as a ‘bright young man’

 TUCSON, Ariz.
 (AP) - The University of Arizona president on Monday called the shooting death of a student inside a campus parking garage a “senseless murder.”

-President Robert C. Robbins identified the slain student as Forrest Keys, a sophomore majoring in communications.
+President Robert C. Robbins identified the slain student as Forrest Keys, 20, a sophomore from Philadelphia majoring in communications.

 Robbins said he has been in touch with the man’s family.